mnaberez/vwradio/README.md

 ![Photo](https://user-images.githubusercontent.com/52712/38045152-b4fae3bc-3270-11e8-9463-c228bd5f6f46.jpg)

 This repository is all about reverse engineering older Volkswagen car radios, like the Premium 4 radio shown above.
-The radios studied here are well over ten years old and are the single-DIN size.
+The radios studied here are over ten years old and are the single-DIN size.
 Despite their age, they are intelligent and support diagnostics over the OBD-II port (using VW's KWP1281 protocol on the K-line).
 You'll find protocol notes and partial disassemblies of radio firmware here, but no original binaries